 A scholar whose work examines race, racism, and education, Bree Picower began her career directing after school programs in Ann Arbor, MI and San Francisco, CA. She became as a school coach and technology coordinator with the Bay Area Coalition of Essential Schools.
 She then entered the classroom and taught second and third grade at Prescott Elementary School in Oakland, California as well as sixth grade and first grade in the NYC Department of Education.
 She later turned her attention to teaching at the post-secondary level and joined New York University’s Steinhardt School of Education as a doctoral student and adjunct faculty member in 2002.

 After earning her PhD in teaching and learning from the school, Dr. Picower spent three years as a postdoctoral fellow and assistant professor preparing pre-service teachers focused on social justice and antiracism.
 At this time, she also organized with the New York Collective of Radical Educators and the National Teacher Activist Groups to create spaces to bring together educators committed to social justice.

-Bree Picower became an assistant professor at Montclair State University in 2010 and has been a member of the Department of Early Childhood, Elementary, and Literacy Education (ECELE), now the Department of Teaching in Learning (TLRN), in the College of Education and Human Services ever since.
-She received tenure and was promoted to associate professor in 2015.
+Bree Picower became an assistant professor at Montclair State University in 2010, received tenure in 2015, and was promoted to full professor in 2021.
 Today, she teaches multiple courses and serves as co-director of its Newark Teacher Project and Urban Teacher Residency.
 She also co-coordinates a speaker series called the Critical Urban Education Speaker Series that brings nationally renowned scholars to the Montclair community.